 During the winter months, visitors flock from around the globe to experience world-class skiing and snowboarding.
 A handful of lakeside towns are spread along the shores of the lake including Incline Village, Kings Beach, South Lake Tahoe, Truckee and Tahoe City.

-During the summer months, there is everything to do from hiking and kayaking to whitewater rafting, to lounging on the beach.
+During the summer months, there is everything to do from hiking and kayaking to whitewater rafting, to lounging on the beach or even backpacking the Sierras.
 Popular beaches in Lake Tahoe include Kings Beach, Chimney Beach, Hidden Beach and Sand Harbor State Park.
 Sand Harbor, in particular, is a favorite among visitors and locals, offering a boat launch, picnic areas and a beautiful beach.
 During July and August, the Lake Tahoe Shakespeare Festival at Sand Harbor offers plays set against the breathtaking backdrop of Lake Tahoe.
 If you are looking for other ways to explore the lake from the water, there are several shops in the area to rent stand-up paddleboards, kayaks and other water toys.

 Another fantastic way to experience Lake Tahoe is by foot.
 There are a number of trailheads around the Lake, offering hikes for beginners to advanced.
 A fun one to check out is Spooner Lake trail, a family-friendly hike where you can really appreciate the flora and fauna of the area.
 Another local favorite that offers one of the best views you can get of the Lake is the Mount Rose Trail.
 Not for the faint of heart, this 9.5-mile round trip hike climbs 2,444 feet in elevation to awe-inspiring 360° views of Reno and Lake Tahoe.